thefrontside/microstates/README.md

 ## Middleware

 Middleware makes it possible to modify what is called before a transition is performed and what is returned by a transition.
-You can use it to change the outcome of a transition or emit a side effect.
+You can use it to change the outcome of a transition or emit side effects.

 Installation of a middleware is done in an immutable fashion as with all other operations in Microstates.
 To install a middleware, you must map a microstate to create a new microstate that uses the given middleware.